≥90% of participants will know how to comply with HIPAA regulations.

 Did Haley do anything wrong?
 If so, what are some of the consequences of her actions?

 Haley has broken several HIPAA rules.
-If Haley did not treat the athlete, then Haley violated the PTO guidelines, which limit the access of PHI to payments, treatment, or health care operations.
+If Haley did not treat the athlete, then Haley violated the PTO guidelines, limiting PHI access to payments, treatment, or health care operations.
 Additionally, Haley has exposed PHI on social media.
-Haley may be subject to financial and legal penalties, in addition to the termination.
+Haley may be subject to financial and legal penalties and termination.
 Steep fines and jail time could await Haley for posting about a patient on Facebook.

 CNAs can get into trouble with HIPAA while on duty.
-Knowing HIPAA rules will help CNAs with protecting patient privacy and protecting their employers from reputation damage and fines.
+Knowing HIPAA rules will help CNAs protect patient privacy and protect their employers from reputation damage and fines.
 Facilities can be punished with fines when their employees break HIPAA rules.
-In one case, a hospital paid $100 per patient in fines each time patient information was released inappropriately.2
+In one case, a hospital paid $100 per patient in fines each time patient information was released inappropriately (HHS, 2020).

 Did the CNA violate HIPAA by instructing and interacting with Mrs. Keubler in the waiting room?
 What, if anything, could the CNA do differently?

 HIPAA rules apply to the waiting room.
 CNAs may be asked to call out patient names in waiting rooms.
-This is permitted by HIPAA rules within limits.
+HIPAA rules permit this within limits.
 This means that CNAs may call out names but must take patients to private areas to discuss health issues.
 CNAs cannot discuss any medical information in waiting rooms or in front of other people.

 CNAs may use patient sign-in sheets.
 These are quite common in outpatient offices and are helpful to operations.
 Sign-in sheets are acceptable as long as they do not contain diagnoses or other medical information.

 Kay and Connie are CNAs at Hancock Nursing Home.
-They usually work the same shift and help each other out with patient care.
-Kay is taking care of Mr. Dodge, an older man who is of sound mind but is very weak.
+They usually work the same shift and help each other with patient care.
+Kay is taking care of Mr. Dodge, an older man of sound mind but is very weak.
 Kay needs help getting him out of bed and into a wheelchair.
 She asks Connie to assist her.
-While Kay and Connie are in Mr. Dodge's room providing care, the following conversation takes place.
+While Kay and Connie are in Mr. Dodge's room providing care, the following conversation occurs.

 Is anything wrong with this conversation?